 The following information pertains to all Kriege School of Arts and Sciences and Whiting School of Engineering students regardless of where they work within Johns Hopkins University.

 Consistent with its obligations under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Amendments Act of 2008, the university provides reasonable workplace accommodations to qualified employees with disabilities.
 A reasonable accommodation is a modification or change in the workplace or the way things are customarily done that provides an equal employment opportunity to an individual with a disability.

 Questions regarding this policy should be directed to the Student Disability Services unit in the Office of Institutional Equity.

-Upon notification, SES takes the following steps:
+Upon notification, University Experiential Learning takes the following steps:

-- The dean determines if a conduct hearing is in order.
-Based on the findings, disciplinary action is determined.
+- The dean determines if a conduct hearing is in order; based on the findings, disciplinary action is determined.

-- The Office of the General Counsel, under the advisement of the director of student financial services, will notify the DOE of any information pertaining to fraud or other criminal misconduct in violation of the Title IV program.
+- The Office of the General Counsel, under the advisement of the director of student financial support, will notify the DOE of any information pertaining to fraud or other criminal misconduct in violation of the Title IV program.